ManojChandran/Object_Oriented/Chapter 1 - Begining/README.md

 are  associated.
                                                           - Wikipedia
 ```
 yeah, I got it.
-To understand this, we need start our journey.
+To understand this, we need to start our journey.